Communication Disorders Overview

-The Master of Science Communication Disorders education program in speech-language pathology at Mercy College is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Science (MS) in Communication Disorders education program at Mercy College is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 Contact the Communication Disorders Program

 Frequently Asked Questions

 Students will learn about diagnostic testing and treatment techniques in a variety of pediatric and adult communication disorders through both observations and classwork.
 Some undergraduate students are selected to provide speech and language therapy in the Mercy College Speech and Hearing Center.

 Full-time students can complete the 120-credit degree program in four years.